kushagra-18/Online_intern/README.md

-##### This reposistory was created to upload all the tasks on Github series which are provided daily by Codewayy.
+##### This repo is used to help all the students taking the Git and GitHub Series by Codewayy to make their first contribution